teuton-software/teuton/docs/dsl/execution/show.md

 ## Description

-When tests ends, `show` instruction shows on screen information about final results.
+When all tests are finished, the `show` command displays information on the screen about the final results.

 ## Usage